zeel099/cs-messaging-app/README.md

     cd client
     ```

 - Install all packages for the client, run command
     ```
     npm install
     ```

 - In file- "cs-messaging-app-master/client/src/index.js" :
   To use local server url - uncomment the line 11 and comment the line 9.

 - Then, to run WebApp, run command
     ```
     npm start
     ```
+Features Implemented :
+- Form based interface for users to submit queries or messages
+- Agent interface that allows to respond to queries
+- Provision to respond to multiple queries of same user in one go
+- Search functionality to allow agents to search over messages and customers
+- Tag messages based on the urgency and surface urgent messages
+- Filter the user-queries based on resolution status and urgency
+- View all agent responses and link to queries resolved by the agent